Improved and Generalized Upper Bounds on the Complexity of Policy Iteration: A general bound for (Proof of Theorem )

 \section{A general bound for \spi{ }(Proof of Theorem~\ref{stocspi})}

 The proof we give here is strongly inspired by that for the deterministic case of \citet{ye2}: the steps (a series of lemmas) are similar.
-There are essentially two differences.
-First our arguments are somewhat more direct in that we do not refer to linear programming.
-Second, it is more general: for any policy $\pi$, we need to consider the set of transient states (respectively recurrent classes) instead of the set of path states (respectively cycles).
+There are mainly two differences.
+First, our arguments are \emph{more direct} in the sense that we do not refer to linear programming, but only provide simple linear algebra arguments.
+Second, it is \emph{more general}: for any policy $\pi$, we consider the set of transient states (respectively recurrent classes) instead of the set of path states (respectively cycles); it slightly complicates the arguments, the most complicated extension being the second part of the proof of the forthcoming Lemma~\ref{mostdifficult}.